Energy Mediated by Interference of Particles (Parts I-IV): The Way to Unified Classical and Quantum Fields and Interactions: 4. Unification of interacting elementary particles and interfering (cross-correlating) unit-fields: A multi-particle system ( )

 The interaction (cross-correlation) relations (\ref{eq163abc}) - (\ref{eq174abc}) have been derived by using the two equivalent versions of the model of a composite field (particle) $\psi (\mathbf{r},t)=\sum_{n=1}^N{\psi _{0n}(\mathbf{r},t)}$.
 The 1st and 2nd model versions are based on the straightforward generalization of the Einstein energy-mass relation for the interfering unit-fields by using respectively the 1st and 2nd derivatives of the unit-fields.
 The model versions have been presented also in the more general form by using the Euler-Lagrange formalism.
 In addition, it was demonstrated that the model versions can be easily rewritten in the frame of the Hamilton-Jacoby formalism by using the Hamiltonians ${\cal H}_{0n}$ of the unit-field $\psi_{0n}$.
 It should be stressed that the Euler-Lagrange and Hamilton-Jacoby formalisms for the the {\it{single interference-free}} unit-field ${\psi _{0n}(\mathbf{r},t)}$ is based on the normalization

-which could give rise to {\it{the probabilistic ("Copenhagen quantum-mechanical") interpretation}} of the unit-field (unit-wave) $\psi _{0n}$ associated with the $n$-th single particle, where the value $\psi _{0n}^* \psi _{0n}$ is interpreted as the probability density to find the {\it{single}} particle in the space-time point ${(\mathbf{r},t)}$.
-In contrast to the wave-function ${\psi _{0n}(\mathbf{r},t)}$ of the "Copenhagen" (canonical) quantum mechanics, the {\it{material}} composite field $\psi (\mathbf{r},t)=\sum_{n=1}^N{\psi _{0n}(\mathbf{r},t)}$ associated with the composite-particle mass and energy {\it{does really exist}} in the each spatiotemporal point $(\mathbf{r},t)$ of the composite field.
-Moreover, the composite field $\psi (\mathbf{r},t)$ obeys the inequality
+which could give rise to {\it{the probabilistic ("Copenhagen quantum-mechanical") interpretation}} of the unit-field (unit-wave) $\psi _{0n}$ associated with the $n$-th single particle, where the value $\psi _{0n}^* \psi _{0n}$ is interpreted as the probability density to find the {\it{single}} particle in the spacetime point ${(\mathbf{r},t)}$.
+However, unlike in the canonical quantum mechanics based on the quantum-mechanical (non-material) wave-function $\psi _{0n} (\mathbf{r},t)$ describing a material point-particle located in the spatiotemporal point $(\mathbf{r},t)$ with the probability density $\psi^*_{0n} (\mathbf{r},t)\psi_{0n} (\mathbf{r},t)$, the {\it{material}} unit-field (particle) $\psi_{0n} (\mathbf{r},t)$ associated with the particle mass-energy {\it{does really exist}} in the each spatiotemporal point $(\mathbf{r},t)$ of the unit-field.
+That is the principal difference between the canonical (probabilistic) quantum mechanics and the present model (See, Sec.
+3.2.).
+The {\it{material}} composite field $\psi (\mathbf{r},t)=\sum_{n=1}^N{\psi _{0n}(\mathbf{r},t)}$ associated with the composite-particle mass and energy also {\it{really exists}} in the each spatiotemporal point $(\mathbf{r},t)$ of the composite field.
+The composite field $\psi (\mathbf{r},t)$ obeys the inequality

 which is not consistent with the normalization (\ref{eq18abc}) of the {\it{single interference-free}} unit-field $\psi_{0n}$.
-Therefore the composite field ${\psi}$ (composite particle) {\it{could not be associated with the fields (waves) of probability of the "Copenhagen" (canonical) quantum mechanics}}.
-The non-probabilistic interpretation of the composite field does not contradict to the traditional quantum field theories, which also do not use the concept of the fields (waves) of probability.
+Therefore the composite field ${\psi}$ (composite particle) {\it{could not be associated with the fields (waves) of probabilities of the "Copenhagen" (canonical) quantum mechanics}}.
+The non-probabilistic interpretation of the composite field does not contradict the traditional quantum field theories, which also do not use the concept of the fields (waves) of probabilities.

 Consider now the energy and number of the relativistic and non-relativistic interfering (cross-correlating) unit-fields and their connection with the Hamilton formalism of Part I of the present study.
 In the {\it{relativistic}} case, the {\it{relativistic}} Hamiltonian ${\cal H}_{01}$ of a unit-field (particle) is associated with the {\it{unit-field energy squared}}: